 Tsinghua’s lotus-filled lake and Beida’s iconic pagoda

-, a Wudaokou fave.
-Get here from 4am-8am to enjoy 20 percent off a big breakfast combo (from 32RMB).
+, a Wudaokou fave, to load up on a big breakfast.
 Outside, turn left, head to the end of the road and then left again onto Chengfu Lu.
 Head west until Zhongguancun Dong Lu, then turn right.
 Continue until you hit Tsinghua University

 ’s main entrance.

 About 500m ahead you’ll see the main university building, a monolith with art-deco columns.
 Cycle towards it on the slab path next to the green lawn.
 When you get to the building, turn left onto Tsinghua Lu (note the old-school spelling; some maps say Qinghua Lu).
 Go past the odd, inverted cone-shaped University Theatre, before turning right on to Xuetang Lu.
 After crossing Zhishan Lu, you’ll spot 2 Bike Doctor Hu

 (useful if your trusty steed needs a bit of tuning) on your right.